fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 9th July

+I have added the arduino_dc_throttle code to the repository.
+At the moment it is stand alone and can be controlled from the Arduino IDE.
+I would like to have a version which could be controlled from another Arduino either through the Serial port or I2C.

 ### 3rd June

 Testing of CANTOTEM 1c beta 3 with criticalEvent code.
 A first test has been successful.
 Now I need to update the code in CAN1602BUT to display the correct message.